-VERY VALUABLE MERCHANDISE is rare or precious objects, including, but not limited to, jewelry, coins, small art objects, crystal, ehina, ceramics, or silver, the selling of which involves customer inspection of very fine detail from outside of a locked case.
+VERY VALUABLE MERCHANDISE is rare or precious objects, including, but not limited to, jewelry, coins, small art objects, crystal, china, ceramics, or silver, the selling of which involves customer inspection of very fine detail from outside of a locked case.

-VISIBLE LIGHT-TRANSMITTANCE\(VLT) is the ratio (expressed as a decimal) of visible light that is transmitted through a glazing to the light that strikes the material.
+VISIBLE LIGHTTRANSMITTANCE-(VLT) is the ratio (expressed as a decimal) of visible light that is transmitted through a glazing to the light that strikes the material as calculated in NFRC 200.